Neelam Vashi, MD

 Dr. Vashi received her medical degree from Northwestern University’s Feinberg School of Medicine where she was inducted into the prestigious Alpha Omega Alpha Honor Medical Society.
 After her internship in internal medicine at Northwestern University – McGaw Medical Center, Dr. Vashi came to the east coast to complete her dermatology residency at New York University (NYU) in the Ronald O. Perelman Department of Dermatology, one of the country’s top academic dermatology centers, with training at NYU Langone Medical Center, Bellevue Hospital, and the Manhattan VA Hospital.

-Dr. Vashi continues to publish in the dermatologic literature and present at national dermatology conferences.
+Dr. Vashi continues to publish in the dermatologic literature and present at national and international dermatology conferences.